 Consider that cats, like kids, are curious by nature and much more mobile.
 We had not prepared our home well for three cats.
 What if our son had walked in there and somehow ingested the soap?
 And now that manufacturers are producing detergents in compact and attractive pods, the potential risk to both children and pets is greater.

 Not only are these detergents even more concentrated, which means higher potency of the toxicity, and also under higher pressure, meaning that they're more likely to get ingested or inhaled when punctured, but the colorful packaging and pleasant smell can be highly attractive to both as well.

 Another popular brand is Seventh Generation, also made with plant-based products and free of any dyes or fragrances.
-More importantly, all of the containers which sit on a wire shelf just above the washer and dryer are now strapped down by way of bungie cords that are looped through the handles and over the top.
-And when the laundry room is not closed up, it remains clean of any debris or potential hazardous situations for either our pets or children.
+More importantly, all of the containers that sit on a wire shelf just above the washer and dryer are now strapped down by way of bungee cords that are looped through the handles and over the top.
+And when the laundry room is not closed up, it remains clean of any debris or potentially hazardous situations for either our pets or children.